In this tutorial, I am going to show you how to replace the elastic in a swimsuit with a self-tie waist bottom.

-I have a rule to be as consistent as possible with the original materials and order of technical steps.
+I have the rule to be as consistent as possible with the original materials and the order of technical steps.
 This usually gives the best results in repairments and alterations, although there are exceptions.

 In this case, the width of the elastic is appropriate for the seam allowance, so I’m going to keep it consistent.

 Prepare the bathing suit – remove the ties